dimaslanjaka/universal-framework/wp-content/plugins/kali-forms/README.txt

 >
 > Kali Forms makes it extremely easy to create GDPR-friendly contact forms with a confirmation checkbox that allows you to ensure that people submitting your contact form agree with the terms and conditions or privacy policy of your website.
 >
+> - **Running calculator form**
+>
+> Help users that like to go on outdoor runs calculate their pace, time and distance.
+The calculations are easily handled through our built-in Calculator.
+>
+> - **Donation form**
+>
+> A simple form that will allow you to accept donations through PayPal.
+>
+> - **Request quote form**
+>
+> An example form for requesting a quote for gardening services.
+>
+> - **Reservation form**
+>
+> Use this form if you want to provide users with an example of a hotel reservation form.
+>
+> - **Gym Membership Application form**
+>
+> Staying in shape is very important, allow users to apply to a gym memberhsip at your establishment using this example form.
+>
+> - **Simple booking form**
+>
+> Allow users to book a venue through this form.
+Previously selected dates will be automatically disabled in the calendar selection in order to avoid overlapping bookings.
+>
+> - **Simple booking form with payment**
+>
+> Provide users with a basic form that will allow them to book a room at your hotel and also accept payments online through PayPal.
+>
 >
 > **[Learn more about Kali Forms Pro…](https://kaliforms.com/pricing?utm_source=wordpress.org&utm_medium=web&utm_campaign=form%20templates)**